Fall of Constantinople: Aftermath

 For some time Greek scholars had gone to Italian city-states, a cultural exchange begun in 1396 by Coluccio Salutati, chancellor of Florence, who had invited Manuel Chrysoloras, to lecture at the University of Florence.
 After the conquest many Greeks, such as John Argyropoulos and Constantine Lascaris, fled the city and found refuge in the Latin West, bringing with them knowledge and documents from the Greco-Roman tradition to Italy and other regions that further propelled the Renaissance.
 Those Greeks who stayed behind in Constantinople mostly lived in the Phanar and Galata districts of the city.
 The Phanariotes, as they were called, provided many capable advisers to the Ottoman rulers.

 A severed head that was claimed to belong to Constantine was found and presented to Mehmed and nailed onto a column.
 While standing before the head, the sultan in his speech said:

 Fellow soldiers, this one thing was lacking to make the glory of such a victory complete.
 Now, at this happy and joyful moment of time, we have the riches of the Greeks, we have won their empire, and their religion is completely extinguished.
 Our ancestors eagerly desired to achieve this; rejoice now since it is your bravery which has won this kingdom for us.

 The news spread rapidly across the Islamic world.
 In Egypt "good tidings were proclaimed, and Cairo decorated" to celebrate "this greatest of conquests."
 The Sharif of Mecca wrote to Mehmed, calling the Sultan "the one who has aided Islam and the Muslims, the Sultan of all kings and sultans".
-The fact that Constantinople, which was long "known for being indomitable in the eyes of all," as the Sharif of Mecca said, had fallen and that the Prophet Muhammad's prophecy came true shocked the Islamic world and filled it with a great jubilation and rapture.
+The fact that Constantinople, which was long "known for being indomitable in the eyes of all," as the Sharif of Mecca said, had fallen and that Muhammad's prophecy came true shocked the Islamic world and filled it with a great jubilation and rapture.